- Superintendent Edith Walker, Ed.D.

 His career with Ascension began at Dutchtown Middle School, where he served as a long-term substitute math teacher until he was hired full time as a paraprofessional for one year.
 He went on to serve five years as a Truancy Interventionist for the district before becoming the Transportation Coordinator in 2014.

 Aubrey is married to Shlonda Yates ,and they have six children: Brandi, Brendon, Kirsten, Sierra, Christopher, and Ayden.
-They also have two grandchildren: Nahla, Bryson, and Jrue.
+They also have three grandchildren: Nahla, Bryson, and Jrue.